life0fun/clojure-idiom/trident/README.md

     java -cp ./bin:lib/*:lib/dev/*:src/main/resources com.colorcloud.trident.GroupAggregate

+    java -cp ./bin:lib/*:lib/dev/*:src/main/resources com.colorcloud.trident.DrpcStream

 ## Trident Notes.

 1. Each batch is a reliable transaction.
+2. drpc.execute(TOPNAME, text) is used to inject text stream into top.
-2. GroupBy and aggregation functions are invoked per batch, init and complete upon batch start, and aggregate on each trident tuple in the batch.
+3. GroupBy and aggregation functions are invoked per batch, init and complete upon batch start, and aggregate on each trident tuple in the batch.

 ## Trident by Clojure.